See how commoners lived in uncommon times.

 The isolated El Pilar Ancient Maya Temple is three times larger than Xunantunich and is still being excavated today.
 The focus here is showing travelers how regular Maya lived by uncovering common homes and planting gardens and crops used by the Maya.
-El Pilar was occupied from 800 BC to 1000 AD and at one time had over 20,000 residents.
+El Pilar was occupied from 800 BC to 1000 AD and, at one time, had over 20,000 residents.
 For a look at how the regular Maya lived, El Pilar is the place to go.

-El Pilar is one of the largest Maya sites in the Belize Valley and lies 50 kilometers from the major prehistoric city of Tikal in Guatemala.
+El Pilar is one of the largest Maya sites in the Belize Valley and lies approximately 50 kilometers from the major prehistoric city of Tikal in Guatemala.